aletempiac/DES-cracker/project/REPORT.md

 <img src="../doc/cracker_wave.png" alt="state machine" style="float: left; margin-right: 10px;" />

 The design has been tested for 200 ms trying more than 40000 of random cracking situations.
+To execute the simulation the [des_sim.src] can help to compile the design and to open the right simulation.
+Also two files [wave_ctrl.do] and [wave_cracker.do] respectively for the controller and cracker validation, can be useful for a good placement and understanding of the waveforms.

 ## Synthesis results